 Long-Term Vision

-The Tokyo Metropolitan Foundation for History and Culture (Hereinafter referred to as the "Foundation".) formulated its Long-Term Vision in 2018 to clarify the future direction of the foundation as a whole, to serve as a foundation for management, and to express its vision to society as a public interest corporation.
+The Tokyo Metropolitan Foundation for History and Culture (hereinafter referred to as the "Foundation"), a public interest incorporated foundation, formulated a "Long-Term Vision" in 2018 to clarify the future direction of the Foundation as a whole, to serve as a basis for management, and to express the Foundation's outlook to society as a public interest incorporated foundation.

-In response to major changes and shifts in the social situation, such as the spread of COVID-19 and the holding of the Tokyo 2020 Olympic Games, the Tokyo Metropolitan Government announced the Tokyo Cultural Strategy 2030 at the end of fiscal 2021.
-Since fiscal 2022, the Foundation has integrated the Secretariat of the Foundation and the Arts Council Tokyo into a headquarters structure to strengthen the planning and strategy functions of the Foundation as a whole.
-In light of these circumstances, it is necessary to update and enhance the long-term vision formulated in 2018, and we have revised it to the Tokyo Metropolitan History and Culture Foundation Long-Term Vision 2030.
+Subsequently, in response to major changes and transformations in social conditions, such as the spread of COVID-19 and the holding of the Tokyo 2020 Games, the Tokyo Metropolitan Government announced the "Tokyo Cultural Strategy 2030" at the end of fiscal year 2021.
+As part of this, the Foundation will integrate the Foundation Secretariat and Arts Council Tokyo into a headquarters structure from fiscal year 2022, with the aim of strengthening the Foundation's overall planning and strategic functions.
+In light of these circumstances, it was necessary to update and enhance the content of the long-term vision formulated in 2018, and so it has been revised to the "Tokyo Metropolitan Foundation for History and Culture Long-Term Vision 2030."

 You can view the PDF version here.